CycloneDX/cyclonedx-javascript-library/CONTRIBUTING.md

 npm run cs-fix
 ```

-## Sign your commits
+## Sign off your commits

-Please sign your commits,
+Please sign off your commits,
 to show that you agree to publish your changes under the current terms and licenses of the project.

 ```shell